-We are Hospice and Palliative Medicine physicians in fellowship training who have background in Internal Medicine, Family Medicine, and Pediatrics.
+We are fellowship-trained Hospice and Palliative Medicine physicians who have backgrounds in Internal Medicine, Family Medicine, and Pediatrics.
 We have developed a special interest in educating healthcare professionals about the particular needs of those who are facing chronic and terminal illnesses.

 We do not mean for this site to replace your own research or professional judgment in caring for your patients, but we hope you can find it to be a resource to provide outstanding care.

 Sometimes you must take care of patients who will never be completely healthy again.
 You must empathetically give them the horrible news and then help them feel better despite the diagnosis.
 You take care to support them and their loved ones while not burning out yourself.

 We Are Here For You!

 It is important to recognize that our patients are more than their diseases and need to be cared for holistically - body, mind, and spirit.
 Every individual's experience is different, and we need to incorporate their values into their treatment plans.
 We need to manage ourselves, too, so that we do not burn out.

 We should listen to our patients and their families to gain a better understanding of what is important to them in how they live their lives.
 One of the most important things we can do is advocate for our patients to help them in their struggles to live as well as possible.
 We also need to tend to patients and their families as a whole.